HosseinAhmadi63/WS-AIEC-MI-EEG-Classification/docs/REPRODUCIBILITY.md

 version, platform, command, timestamp, and Git revision when available.
 After changing source code or a pinned dependency without changing the YAML, rerun affected stages with `--force`.

-## Comparison policy

-Generated metrics are compared with printed paper values by exact keys.
-Differences are reported as absolute errors.
-Computed learning ranks and Ward clusters remain separate from the explicitly named Table 5 and Table 7 paper replays; generated values are never silently replaced by reference values.